-Breaking and entering are generally considered to be a criminal act, for which you can be arrested.
-But if you do damage to someone’s property in the process of breaking and entering, can you can also be sued?
+Breaking and entering cases are generally considered to be a criminal act for which you can be arrested.
+But if you do damage to someone’s property in the process of breaking and entering, can you can also be sued in civil court?

 Civil Vs. Criminal